 - the human factor.

-, which you can download exclusively from the Muller Martini website, we give you a few golden tips for all four components – with a focus on your saddle stitcher line – on how you can prevent markings.
+In the enclosed Whitepaper, which you can download exclusively from the Muller Martini website using the form below, we give you a few golden tips for all four components – with a focus on your saddle stitcher line – on how you can prevent markings.

 Signature Lamination and Teflon Tape